strohel/strohel.github.io/_posts/2020-09-13-bench-rust-kotlin-microservices.md

 and for thoroughly reviewing a draft of this post.
 All questions, corrections, thoughts are of course welcome in any of the discussion channels linked below.

-*Updated on 2020-09-14 with some clarifications.
+*Updated on 2020-09-14 with some clarifications, and on 2020-09-16 with additional Http4k "contractless" benchmark.
 [See post history in git](https://github.com/strohel/strohel.github.io/commits/master/_posts/2020-09-13-bench-rust-kotlin-microservices.md).*